Claiming tax credits

 Changes to Child Tax Credit from April 2017

-If you are already claiming Child Tax Credits and you have more than two children, you wouldn’t be affected by the changes.
+If you’re already claiming Child Tax Credits and you have more than two children, you won’t be affected by the changes.

 Working Tax Credit